chromaui/learnstorybook.com/README.md

 ## Contribute

-Contributions to Lear
-n Storybook are encouraged!
+Contributions to Learn Storybook are encouraged!
 If it’s something small like grammar or punctuation, open up a pull request.
 If it’s a bigger change, [add an issue](https://github.com/chromaui/learnstorybook.com/issues) for discussion.

 You'll find the chapters in the [`/content`](https://github.com/chromaui/learnstorybook.com/tree/master/content) directory.